Meet Our Pets

 He has become Tillie's personal trainer, as we hoped.
 Tillie has lost over FIVE pounds (and Carlos weighs the same as the day we got him, LOL!)
 They are best of friends; playing for hours on end, then napping on the couch together.

-Blue & Mo After my sisters talked about their new Betta fish, I looked into getting one, too, (nothing like peer pressure to get me interested!)
+After my sisters talked about their new Betta fish, I looked into getting one, too, (nothing like peer pressure to get me interested!)
 I did some research and after learning they are low maintenance and low cost, I decided to get a male betta.
 He's fun and relaxing at the same time.
-Blue seemed like the right name.

-About a month later, I thought Blue needed some company and I needed help cleaning the tank, LOL, so Mo, a Plecostomus (sucker fish or algae eater) was added to our family.
-There's a very bad photo of him (or her?) to the right.
-Sadly, Mo has crossed the Rainbow Bridge.
+Blue was our first and Mo, a Plecostomus (sucker fish or algae eater) was added a few months later.
+There's a very bad photo of him (or her) to the right.
+Sadly, Blue and Mo has crossed the Rainbow Bridge.

 For Fish Links, Click Here. ![]()